cmjimerson1s/ml_pp5_drowsiness_detector/README.md

 ## Machine Learning Business Case

-* The goal of this project is to leverage machine learning to create a drowsiness detector that can alert drivers when signs of drowsiness are detected, ensuring roads are safer.The drowsiness detector will also be a two/multi-class, single-label, classification model where the two primary classes would be "Awake" and "Drowsy."
+* The goal of this project is to leverage machine learning to ultimately create a drowsiness detector that can alert drivers when signs of drowsiness are detected, ensuring roads are safer.
+The drowsiness detector will also be a two/multi-class, single-label, classification model where the two primary classes would be "Awake" and "Drowsy."

 * Our ideal outcome is to provide a reliable proof of concept, that a machine learning tool can detect early signs of drowsiness and differentiate between it and alert.